AdiCTF/picoCTF-2021/README.md

 Trying to run the program in wsl.
 When adding the flag -h - it would reveal us the correct flag.

 ![image](https://user-images.githubusercontent.com/119416868/205487515-13131987-c155-4983-8a2f-e56d0ceb7b10.png)

+## Nice netcat...
+There is a nice program that you can talk to by using this command in a shell: `$ nc mercury.picoctf.net 22342`, but it doesn't speak English...

+**solution:**

+:triangular_flag_on_post: **picoCTF{g00d_k1tty!_n1c3_k1tty!_5fb5e51d}**

+`nc mercury.picoctf.net 22342` is giving us a list of numbers.
+I thought that these numbers represent ASCII characters.
+Therefore, I redirect this list to a file called `inputNetcat.txt`.
+Note that I used the command `bash` for the next commands.
+Then, I ran a code that goes line by line and convert the number to its ASCII charecter: `while read -r line; do printf \\$(printf "%o" $line); done < inputNetcat.txt`.

 # Cryptography